Economy of Istanbul: Overview

 Historically, Istanbul has been the center of the country's economic life because of its location as an international junction of land and sea trade routes.
-In 2012 the City of Istanbul had a GDP of $332.4 billion.
+In 2012 the City of Istanbul had a GDP of $245.2 billion.

 In 2008, companies based in Istanbul made exports worth $41,397,000,000 and imports worth $69,883,000,000; which corresponded to 56.6% and 60.2% of Turkey's exports and imports, respectively, in that year.
 In 2006 Turkey's exports grew a further +16.1% while imports grew +17.6% because of a rising demand of energy resources and raw materials by the industrial manufacturers in the country.

 According to Forbes magazine, Istanbul had a total of 37 billionaires in 2013, ranking 5th in the world behind Moscow (84 billionaires), New York City (62 billionaires), Hong Kong (43 billionaires) and London (43 billionaires).

 Income distribution is not evenly distributed in Istanbul, such that 20% of the highest income group uses 64% of the resources and 20% of the lowest income group uses 4% of the resources (based on 1994 statistics).

 The change in Istanbul's living standards is a direct reflection of the nation's statistics as the 27.5% share of the total consumption in Turkey is performed by the population of Istanbul.

 In the late 1990s, the economy of Turkey, and Istanbul in particular, suffered several major depressions.
 The Asian financial crisis between July 1997 and the beginning of 1998, as well as the crisis in Russia between August 1998 and the middle of 1999 had negative effects in all areas of the economy, particularly on exports.
 Following this setback, a slow reorganization of the economy of Istanbul was observed in 1999.

 The major earthquake which was epicentered in nearby Kocaeli on 17 August 1999, triggered one of the largest economic shocks for the city.
 Apart from the capital and human losses caused by the disaster, a decrease in GDP of approximately two percent occurred.
 Despite these downturns, Istanbul's economy has strongly improved and recovered in following years.

 Istanbul was hit hard by the 2018 Turkish currency and debt crisis.
-As of August 2018, almost one-third of office space in Turkey's commercial capital of Istanbul lies vacant, and office rental prices across all segments have fallen sharply.
+In August 2018, almost one-third of the office space in the city was vacant, and office rental prices across all segments had fallen sharply.

+Since 2021, there has been a steady recovery and rapid growth in Turkey's nominal GDP and GDP (PPP), which have reached their all-time highest values in both 2023 and 2024.